 Psychological and Medical Treatment of Self-Injury

 Current methods of treatment involve using medications such as antidepressants, mood stabilizers and anti-anxiety drugs to alleviate the underlying symptoms that patients are attempting to cope with via self-injury.
-Once the patient becomes stabilized on a medication, deeper therapeutic work must be done to deal with any underlying problems that are contributing to these symptoms.
+Once the patient becomes stabilized on medication, deeper therapeutic work must be done to deal with any underlying problems that are contributing to these symptoms.
 Long-term recovery from self-injury involves learning new techniques for coping with turbulent emotions.
 Perhaps most importantly, patients need to be treated with compassion rather than force.

 Finding a Specialist to Treat Self-Injury

 Of all disturbing patient behaviors, self-mutilation is often described as the most difficult for clinicians to understand and treat.
-Typically, these therapists and mental health practitioners are left feeling a combination of helplessness, horror, guilt, fury and sadness.
+Typically, these therapists and mental health practitioners are left feeling a combination of helplessness, horror, guilt, fury, and sadness.

 Most local mental health teams are prepared to see and assess people who self-harm but, where the underlying problems are too complex, may decide to refer the patient to more specialized services.